kimtth/awesome-azure-openai-llm/README.md

 - Llama 2 ONNX [git](https://github.com/microsoft/Llama-2-Onnx)

-  - ONNX: ONNX stands for Open Neural Network Exchange.
-It is an open standard format for machine learning interoperability.
-ONNX enables AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.
+  - ONNX, or Open Neural Network Exchange, is an open standard for machine learning interoperability.
+It allows AI developers to use models across various frameworks, tools, runtimes, and compilers.
-  - ONNX Runtime can be used on mobile devices.
-ONNX Runtime gives you a variety of options to add machine learning to your mobile application.
-ONNX Runtime mobile is a reduced size, high performance package for edge devices, including smartphones and other small storage devices.

   <details>